martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 |**&#xf1f8; Delete** | Detaches the note from all items and deletes it.|

 ## &#xf14b; State Editor

+The &#xf14b; State Editor window is where you edit the internal properties of the states.

+>[!NOTE] The simple editor only offers the following options: Name, Situation, Create Choice, Dialog Statements, Attach a Note.
+They are sufficient for creating branching storylines.
+To activate the advanced editor view check the **Advanced State Editor** option in the [**&#xf0ad; Settings**](#xf0ad-settings) window under the **Writing** category.
+In the following section all options, both simple and advanced, will be listed.

 >[!NOTE] Multiple states cannot be edited inside the state editor.
 If multiple states are selected, the Editor will display a message to indicate so.